dylanpouncy/Pounc_GEOS676/Labs/Week08/ePortfolio.md

 A link to a lab in which a custom tool box was created and implemented that allows users to select various layers is found here: https://github.com/dylanpouncy/Pounc_GEOS676/blob/main/Labs/Week07/Lab07_Script.py

+**Tool Creation**
-Tool Creation - For this project, a custom tool should be created to accomplish the goals of the industry problem.
+For this project, a custom tool should be created to accomplish the goals of the industry problem.
 This tool should do the following:

 1. Import all data opinions of well data
 2. Inverse between all the data and write to master well location trending position